Cadillac Series 62: Fourth generation (1954–1956)

-The Series 62 included a lower sleeker body, a new cellular grille insert, and inverted gull wing front bumpers and tapered dagmar style bumper guards.
-Round jet-style dual exhaust outlets were incorporated into the vertical bumper extensions and the rear bumper was entirely redesigned.
+The Series 62 featured a lower, sleeker body, a new cellular grille insert, inverted gull-wing front bumpers, and tapered dagmar-style bumper guards.
+Round jet-style dual exhaust outlets were incorporated into the vertical bumper extensions, and the rear bumper was entirely redesigned.
 An Eldorado-style wraparound windshield was seen on all models.
-Sedans used a distinctive style of window reveal molding, which created a built in sun visor effect.
-For coupes a smoothly curved wraparound backlight was referred to as the "Florentine"-style rear window.
-A wide ventilator intake was now stretched across the base of the windshield on all body styles and the chrome visored headlamp look was emphasized.
+Sedans featured a distinctive style of window reveal molding that created a built-in sun visor effect.
+For coupes, a smoothly curved wraparound backlight was referred to as the "Florentine"-style rear window.
+A wide ventilator intake was now stretched across the base of the windshield on all body styles, and the chrome visored headlamp look was emphasized.
 The Series 62 could be distinguished by the lack of rear fender louvers.
-V-shaped ornaments and crests were used in the hood and deck and there were full length body underscores in bright metal.
+V-shaped ornaments and crests were used in the hood and deck, and there were full-length body underscores in bright metal.
 Coupe de Ville script was seen on rear corner pillars of the luxury hardtop, which also had wider sill moldings.
 The Eldorados had golden identifying crests centered directly behind the air-slot fender breaks and wide fluted beauty panels to decorate the lower rear body sides.
 These panels were made of extruded aluminum and also appeared on a unique one-of-a-kind Eldorado coupe built for the Reynolds Aluminum Corporation.
 Also included in the production Eldorado convertible were monogram plates on the doors, wire wheels, and custom interior trimmings with the Cadillac crest embossed on the seat bolsters.
-Automatic windshield washers, power steering, 12-volt electrical system, and aluminum alloy pistons made the long list of standard equipment for the first time this year.
-Power steering, windows, seats, and auto headlight dimming were optional.
+Automatic windshield washers, power steering, a 12-volt electrical system, and aluminum alloy pistons were added to the standard equipment list for the first time this year.
+Power steering, windows, seats, and auto-dimming headlights were optional.
 A parking brake release reminder light was new.
 Popular Mechanics rated the 0-60 mph time as 17.3 seconds.
-Air conditioning was provided by Frigidaire optionally on sedans and hardtops, which consisted of a self contained unit that was retrofitted at the customers request.
+Air conditioning was provided by Frigidaire optionally on sedans and hardtops, which consisted of a self-contained unit that was retrofitted at the customer's request.